 What is a bicycle cassette?

-A bicycle cassette is the cluster of sprockets on your bike.
-The cassette is normally situated on the rear hub of your bike; slotting onto a freehub body, and held firmly in place with a threaded cassette lockring.
-Depending on the 'speed' of your bike, your cassette could have anything between a 5 and 12 sprockets; most modern bicycle drivetrains utilise either 9, 10 or 11 speed cassettes.
+A bicycle cassette is the cluster of sprockets located on the rear hub of your bike, slotting onto a freehub body and held firmly in place with a threaded cassette lockring.
+A typical cassette can have anything between five and 12 sprockets, although most modern bicycle drivetrains use either 9, 10 or 11.

 Why are cassettes important?

-Cassettes provide you with a range of gearing options that your chain can run on.
-The range of gear ratios allows you to vary your pedalling cadence (revolutions per minute), to achieve optimum efficiency.
+Cassettes provide a range of gearing options for your chain to run on.
+The range of gear ratios allows you to vary your pedalling cadence (revolutions per minute) to achieve optimum efficiency.

 How do you choose the right cassette for your bike?

 The choice of a cassettes can appear overwhelming at first glance.
-There are different combinations of sprockets, to suit different tastes and terrains; with a significant difference between the cassette you would use for a triathlon bike, compared to a mountain bike cassette.
+There are different combinations of sprockets to suit different tastes, terrains, and disciplines; for example, there is a significant difference cassettes for triathlon bikes compared to a mountain bikes.

 The main thing to consider is the spread of gears on the cassette.
-The closer the highest and lowest number of teeth is, the smaller the jump between gears; facilitating a smoother gear change.
-However, having closer geared sprockets will normally decrease the size of the largest sprocket on the cassette; leaving you with a gear ratio that may be less suited to climbing and tough terrain.
+The smaller the difference between the highest and lowest number of teeth, the smaller the jump between gears; facilitating a smoother gear change.
+However, having closer-geared sprockets will normally decrease the size of the largest sprocket on the cassette, leaving you with a gear ratio that may be less suited to climbing and tough terrain.

 Mountain bike cassettes

-Mountain bike cassettes have a larger range of sprocket sizes, due to the fluctuating gradients that characterize off-road trails.
-Riding a flat forest track and then hitting a steep technical climb, requires a major jump in gears.
-To accommodate this style of riding, the sprocket size jumps are larger; this is more important for mountain biking than providing the smooth shifting of small jumps between sprocket sizes that you get on road cassettes.
+Mountain bike cassettes have a larger range of sprocket sizes due to the wide variety of gradients encountered on an off-road trail.
+Riding a flat forest track and then hitting a steep technical climb requires a major jump in gears.
+To accommodate this, the sprocket sizes on mountain bike cassettes require bigger gaps, which means sacrificing some of the smooth, tight shifting enjoyed by road versions.

-The creation of 10, 11, and now even 12 speed cassettes, was a significant develop for mountain biking.
-The larger number of sprockets on these cassettes, means that you can have an even larger biggest sprocket, without getting too great a jump between the teeth.
-This evolution allowed mountain bikers to do away with their triple chainsets, which provided a small get-out-of-jail chainring, and instead run double or even single chainsets; reducing weight, clutter and potential mechanical problems, as a result.
+The creation of 10, 11, and now even 12 speed cassettes was a significant development for mountain biking.
+The larger number of sprockets means the biggest gear can have a huge number of teeth - providing easier gears for impossible climbs - while reducing the scale of the jump between each gear.
+This evolution allowed mountain bikers to do away with their triple chainsets, including the small get-out-of-jail chainring, often derided as "the granny ring".
+Instead, mountain bikers can run double or even single chainsets, reducing weight, clutter, and the frequency of mechanical problems.

 Road bikes cassettes

-Road bike cassettes have a smaller largest sprocket than most mountain bike cassettes, with a resultant smaller jump between the teeth sizes.
-Most road bike cassettes will have an 11, 12 or 13 tooth smallest sprocket; then between 21 and 32 teeth on the largest sprocket.
+The largest sprocket on a road bike cassette is generally smaller than those on mountain bikes, providing smaller jumps between gears.
+Most road bike cassettes have an 11, 12, or 13 tooth smallest sprocket, then between 21 and 32 teeth on the largest sprocket.

-The vast majority of road bikes come fitted with a 12-25 cassette, and when paired with a compact or standard chainset, this is suitable for most cycling terrain - except for very mountainous riding.
+The vast majority of road bikes come with a 12-25 cassette, which is suitable for most cycling terrain when paired with a compact or standard chainset.

-If you ride lots of hills, or you struggle with hill climbing, a cassette with a lower ratio largest sprocket (a greater number of teeth i.e. 27+) may be beneficial; it will allow you to keep spinning for longer, rather than grinding.
+If you ride a lot of hills or struggle with hill climbing, a cassette with a lower ratio largest sprocket (one with more teeth, such as 27 or more) may be beneficial.
+It will allow you to keep spinning for longer, rather than grinding.

-When selecting your cassette for your road bike, ensure that your derailleur will accommodate the largest sprocket size on the cassette.
-A longer cage rear derailleur is required to accommodate larger sprockets; as it accommodates the greater length of chain required to go around the larger number of teeth.
-Use a small cage derailleur with a large sprocket cassette, and you'll risk over stretching the derailleur, and you'll encounter a lot of slack chain when riding in the smaller sprockets on the cassette.
+When selecting a cassette for your road bike, ensure your derailleur can accommodate the largest sprocket.
+A longer cage rear derailleur is needed for larger sprockets because more chain is required to go around the greater number of teeth.
+Use a small cage derailleur with a large sprocket cassette and you'll risk over-stretching the derailleur.
+You may also see a lot of slack chain when riding in the smaller sprockets on the cassette.

 Compatibility between different cassettes

-Sometimes, you can run a different brand cassette to the brand of the rest of your drivetrain; such as a SRAM cassette with a Shimano derailleur.
+It is possible to run a cassette from a different brand than the rest of your drivetrain, such as a SRAM cassette with a Shimano derailleur.